dolores1234/RepData_PeerAssessment1/PA1_template.md

 ```
 The new (imputed) dataset is equal in number of observations and variables to the original dataset and there are no missing values.

 The following uses the imputed dataset (newActivity) to create the histogram of the total number of steps taken per day.
 To facilitate the comparison with the histogram of the original data (activity), the plots are placed side-by-side.
 The mean and median of each dataset is calculated.
+The median is shown on the histograms.

 ```r